 Full-circle update February 2019: This book has just gone out of print, as my publisher has recently downsized.
 Fortunately, I re-acquired the rights to this book and have passed the files on to the person who creates eBooks and print-on-demand books.
-This is the next project in the lineup and will hopefully be available on my Amazon page soon.
+This book is still in the lineup and will hopefully be available again on this site soon.

 Also: The website I created to go along with this book no longer exists, so the links to the website mentioned in this report are not working.
 I hadn’t been maintaining this site and missed the renewal date so the site no longer exists.
 I do not expect to re-create or attempt to maintain the site again.

 This page outlines the life-cycle in the creation, development, production, distribution, demise, and resurrection of a book, as well as the impact this process can have on its authors.

 I had been keeping these notes in my blog but realized, as we gear up to take our first pre-orders for this book, that there may well be people who pay for a copy of this book eight or nine months before it actually becomes available.
 We need a place for people to check, if they are so moved, on how this book is doing and where we are in the process.
 So I’ve moved my last blog entry to this page and will continue to update with reports on what’s happening, not just in editorial, but in sales, marketing, media and promotion.
 Stay tuned!